Thakar-Advait/Vortica/README.md

 ## 📖 Overview

-Vortica is a powerful video editing API inspired by YouTube, designed to manage videos, playlists, comments, tweets, subscriptions, and likes.
+Vortica is a powerful API inspired by YouTube, designed to manage videos, playlists, comments, tweets, subscriptions, and likes.
 This document provides a comprehensive guide to its functionalities, API endpoints, and installation steps.

 ## 🛠️ Tech Stack